gramineproject/graphene/Documentation/devel/coding-style.rst

 #.
 Variables named ``_prog`` refer to things obtained from ``find_program()``.
-   Auxiliary commands should reside in ``Scripts/``, and the variable name is tied to the script name (see file:`meson.build` there).
+   Auxiliary commands should reside in ``Scripts/``, and the variable name is tied to the script name (see :file:`meson.build` there).
 The scripts should be written in Python except for things that clearly benefit from being written in ``sh``.